The world needs nature to thrive, and nature needs rich biodiversity

 There is a strong connection between biodiversity loss and climate change.
 On the one hand, climate change is one of the main drivers of biodiversity loss, as rising temperatures can eventually lead to the destruction of entire ecosystems.
 On the other hand, biodiversity can make substantial contributions to climate change mitigation and adaptation.
 Reducing deforestation for example, is a priority for protecting biodiversity and can make major contributions to climate mitigation.
 Especially when combined with other efforts to reduce emissions of greenhouse gasses.
 For more information, read our stance on deforestation.

 That’s why we approach these topics together.
 Biodiversity risks and climate risks are managed together via our Environmental and Social Risk (ESR) policy framework.
-With our effort to align our lending portfolio with the goals of the Paris Climate Agreement, which is called our Terra approach, we engage our clients to help them align as well.
+With our effort to align our lending portfolio towards meeting net-zero climate goals, which is called our Terra approach, we engage our clients to help them align as well.
 This also helps them to protect biodiversity.

 Our role in protecting biodiversity